swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 - Stored properties of `Sendable` type in a global-actor-isolated value type are treated as `nonisolated` when used within the module or if the value type is `frozen`.
 - `@Sendable` is inferred for global-actor-isolated functions and closures.
 - Global-actor-isolated closures are allowed to capture non-`Sendable` values despite being `@Sendable`.
-- The programmer would be able to suppress the automatic conformance inferred via the above rule using the new `@~Sendable` attribute.
-By analogy, introduce a new `~Sendable` protocol to indicate that a nominal type is not `Sendable`.
 - A global-actor-isolated subclass of a non-isolated, non-`Sendable` class is allowed, but it must be non-`Sendable`.